 The charge is in addition to your normal rent and will be shown on your account statement.
 You can pay it in the same way you pay your rent.

-Every six months, usually in June and December each year, Eastcoast Housing assesses tenant’s eligibility to continue being charged at the Rebated Rent rate.
+Every six months, usually in June and December each year, Eastcoast Housing assesses renter’s eligibility to continue being charged at the Rebated Rent rate.
 We will ask you to verify your income and, using the formula set out above, will reassess your eligibility.
 If you do not supply current income details when asked, Eastcoast Housing will charge the Market Rent rate for the property you lease.

 It is important to notify us if you have a change in circumstances that may affect your rent.